GregKeil/Splunk-TA-For-SecOnion-Hunting/README.md

 ### Requirements:
 - **TA For Zeek**
   - https://splunkbase.splunk.com/app/5466
-- _Datamodels must be configured to your indexes and sourcetypes (Does Not Apply When MA-SecOnion Is Utilized)_
+- _Datamodels must be configured to your indexes and sourcetypes (Does Not Apply When MA-SecOnion Is Utilized w/ Recommended Inputs.conf)_

 ### Recommendations:
 - **Splunk App For Lookup File Editing**